christiskatsouris/Applied-Econometrics-R/README.md

 - Conti, G., Heckman, J. J., & Pinto, R. (2016).
 The effects of two influential early childhood interventions on health and healthy behaviour.
 The Economic Journal, 126(596), F28-F65.
 - Huber, M. (2012).
 Identification of average treatment effects in social experiments under alternative forms of attrition.
 Journal of Educational and Behavioral Statistics, 37(3), 443-474.
 - Hausman, J. A., & Wise, D. A. (1979).
 Attrition bias in experimental and panel data: the Gary income maintenance experiment.
 Econometrica: Journal of the Econometric Society, 455-473.
+- Heckman, J. J. (1976).
+The common structure of statistical models of truncation, sample selection and limited dependent variables and a simple estimator for such models.
+Annals of Economic and Social measurement, Volume 5, number 4 (pp. 475-492).
 - Katsouris, C. (2021).
 Treatment effect validation via a permutation test in Stata. [arXiv preprint:2110.12268](https://arxiv.org/abs/2110.12268).
 - Ma, X., & Wang, J. (2020).
 Robust inference using inverse probability weighting.
 Journal of the American Statistical Association, 115(532), 1851-1860.
 - LaLonde, R. J. (1986).
 Evaluating the econometric evaluations of training programs with experimental data.
 The American economic review, 604-620.